Mount Washington: History

 Before European settlers arrived in the region, the mountain was known by various indigenous peoples as Kodaak Wadjo (Kôttak-Wajo, /abe/) or Agiochook or Agiocochook ("the place of the Great Spirit" or "the place of the Concealed One").
 The Algonquians called the summit Waumbik, "white rocks".
 The Abenaki people inhabiting the region at the time of European contact believed that the tops of mountains were the dwelling place of the gods and did not climb them out of religious deference to their sanctity.

 In 1524, Giovanni da Verrazzano became the first European to mention the mountain.
 Viewing it from the Atlantic Ocean, he described what he saw as "high interior mountains".

-In 1642, Darby Field claimed to have made the first ascent of Mount Washington.
+In 1642, Darby Field claimed to have made the first ascent of the mountain.
 Field climbed the mountain in June of that year to demonstrate to the Abenaki chief Passaconaway that the Europeans bargaining for tribal land were not subject to the gods believed to inhabit the summit, a primarily political move that facilitated colonists' northern expansion.
 Field again summited Agiocochook in October 1642 on an early surveying expedition that created maps of land as far as Maine, which allowed people from the Massachusetts colony to identify arable coastal areas.

+Manasseh Cutler, the leader of a 1784 geological survey expedition, may have first named the mountain after George Washington.
 The earliest known map to display the name "Mount Washington" was published in 1796.
-A 1784 geology party, headed by Manasseh Cutler, may have first named the mountain.

 In 1819, the Crawford Path was established from Crawford Notch to the summit.
 It is the oldest continuously maintained hiking path in the United States.
 Abel Crawford led a group that included several Harvard students on the first recorded ascent of the path on September 10, 1819.
 Among them were Samuel Joseph May, George B. Emerson, Samuel E. Sewall, Caleb Cushing, Joseph Coolidge, William Ware and Joseph G. Moody.